CurryEleison/lambda-metrics/README.md

 - Consider making the logfilter configurable with e.g. environment variables.
 	Overall should probably consider configuration more carefully
 - Add some exception handling.
 Esp if there is a useful way to notify datadog
+- I'm keeping the pandas and numpy dependencies around for now despite everything